 Giving

-Established in 1954, Nanjing University of Chinese Medicine (NJUCM) is known as a national "Double First-Class" university, and a Class A institution under Jiangsu's High-Level University Peak Plan.
-It is jointly supported by the Ministry of Education, the Jiangsu Provincial People's Government, and the National Administration of Traditional Chinese Medicine.
-As one of the earliest established institutions of higher education in traditional Chinese medicine (TCM) in China, the university trained and supplied the first generation of faculty for higher TCM education in the new China, compiled the first set of textbooks, and formulated the first edition of the teaching syllabus.
-It has made pioneering contributions to the establishment and promotion of the higher education model for TCM in China and is honored as the "Cradle of Higher Education in Chinese Medicine".
+Founded in 1954, Nanjing University of Chinese Medicine (NJUCM) is a national “Double First-Class” university and a Class A institution under Jiangsu’s “High-Level University Peak Plan”.
+It is co-established by the Ministry of Education, the People’s Government of Jiangsu Province, and the National Administration of Traditional Chinese Medicine (NATCM).
+As one of the earliest higher education institutions of traditional Chinese medicine (TCM) in China, NJUCM trained and produced the first group of faculty members, compiled the first set of TCM textbooks, and formulated the first teaching syllabus for higher TCM education in the country.
+The university has made pioneering contributions to the establishment and promotion of higher TCM education in China and is thus honored as “the cradle of higher education in traditional Chinese medicine”.

-Xianlin Campus: No. 138 Xianlin Avenue, Nanjing, Jiangsu Province, 210023
+•Xianlin Campus: No. 138 Xianlin Avenue, Qixia District, Nanjing, Jiangsu, 210023

-Hanzhongmen Campus: No. 282 Hanzhong Road, Nanjing, Jiangsu Province, 210029
+•Hanzhongmen Campus: No. 282 Hanzhong Road, Nanjing, Jiangsu, 210029